Georgian Interior Design for Modern Life

 Furniture should be delicate looking but can be elaborate.
 Often you can find Georgian style furniture at second hand furniture stalls particularly in market halls and shops in geographical areas that feature Georgian properties.
 Also to look locally in papers and house clearances.

-Accessories and Wall Mirrors
+Georgian Style Wall Mirrors

 Choose a fine chandelier.
 The more droplets and sparkle the better!
 Purchase a chandelier as large as your room will allow without you constantly hitting it.
 This will make a grand statement!